-Here we use four out of five sets of simulations from ExtremeX, which are all run in Atmospheric Model Intercomparison Project (AMIP) (Gates et al., 1999) style with prescribed monthly mean SSTs and sea-ice.
-The four experiments are run with respectively (1) interactive atmosphere and soil moisture, as control simulation (AISI), (2) nudged atmosphere (mostly above 700 hPa) but interactive soil moisture (AFSI), (3) nudged atmosphere with prescribed soil moisture (AFSF), and (4) interactive atmosphere with prescribed soil moisture (AISF).
+Here we use four out of five sets of simulations from ExtremeX, which are all run in Atmospheric Model Intercomparison Project (AMIP) (Gates et al., 1999) style with prescribed monthly mean SSTs and sea ice.
+The four experiments are run respectively with (1) interactive atmosphere and soil moisture as the control simulation (AISI), (2) nudged atmosphere (mostly above 700 hPa) but interactive soil moisture (AFSI), (3) nudged atmosphere with prescribed soil moisture (AFSF), and (4) interactive atmosphere with prescribed soil moisture (AISF).
 The experiment period extends from January 1979 to December 2016 for both EC-Earth and CESM and till December 2015 for MIROC.
-Overall output is provided 6-hourly on different model grids (in number of grid points longitude x latitude): EC-Earth (512 x 256), CESM (288 x 192), and MIROC (256 x 128).
-There are five ensemble members for the free atmosphere experiments (AISI and AISF) for the full period.
+Overall output is provided 6-hourly on different model grids (in number of longitude grid points × number of latitude grid points): EC-Earth (512×256), CESM (288×192), and MIROC (256×128).
+There are five ensemble members for the free-atmosphere experiments (AISI and AISF) for the full period.
 However, for the nudged atmosphere experiments (AFSI and AFSF) only one simulation was sufficient.
-All model and reference data are regridded to the same resolution (256 x 128) for comparisons.
+All model and reference data are regrided to the same resolution (256×128) for comparisons.